 The intercostal muscles are likewise impaired in obstructive emphysema, for as the chest assumes a barrel shape the ribs separate and the levators of the ribs are distorted.“4

-As emphysema gets worse, breathing can become difficult even when sedentary, not to mention at the minimal effort towards an active lifestyle.
-In an attempt to inhale with increased efficacy, some patients will also display a pursing of the mouth during breathing.
+As emphysema escalates, breathing can become difficult even when sedentary or when trying to be more active.
+In an attempt to inhale with increased efficacy, some patients will also display pursed-lip breathing.

 The Prevalence of Emphysema